The Tunnels at the End of the Light

 through summer gardens

-the holes where
+holes where

 ants and bumblebees

-descend the gates
+descend unguarded gates

-to shallow chipmunk dens
+to narrow chipmunk dens

-the openings to
+openings to passageways

-of boring moles
+of boring moles woven ovals

 hidden by small gray mice